elixirschool/elixirschool/lessons/specifics/iex_helpers.md

 ┃ %{a: 3, b: 2, d: 4}
 ```

-And as you can see, we not only found out what was offered by the module but exactly how to work what we were after with a working example!
+As we can see we were not only able to find what functions were available as part of the module but we were able to access individual function docs, many of which include example usage.

 ### `i`

-Since we already have another tool to learn about this and its valid Elixir code, why not use `h` to learn about `i`?
-Here we go:
+Let's put some of our new found knowledge to use by employing `h` to learn a bit more about the `i` helper:

 ```elixir
 iex> h i